Wallcreeper day, one of the most wanted species amongst the group (No pressure).

 Egyptian Vultures,

-Short-toed Eagle (Culebrera Europeo / Circaetus gallicus),
+Short-toed Snake Eagle (Culebrera Europeo / Circaetus gallicus),

 Yellowhammer (Escribano Cerillo / Emberiza citrinella) and down by the river a little back down the valley both